 When Mr. Andrews is leaning against the fireplace, changing the clock's minute hand when the ship is tilting, the contents in the two glass on the mantle are perfectly still when they should be moving around.

 Just after the ship's stern tilts vertically before the final plunge, in a shot of Jack, Rose, and others on the stern, we can plainly see the superimposed division between the actors and ship, and the background.
 This has been corrected in subsequent video releases.

 As passengers were climbing into lifeboats and the ship's officer was loading the Webley pistol, the first round inserted into the cylinder clearly had a firing pin indentation in the primer.
 This is standard protocol when using dummy rounds as props.

-After the sinking, Jack and Rose are in the water and try to climb on a large lump of wood.
+After the sinking, Jack and Rose are in the water and try to climb on a large plank of wood.
 When it rolls over and we see the sky again, all the stars are gone.
 The stars come and go like this continuously between shots for a while after this.

-When Rose is floating on the wooden plank and singing to herself, there is a shot of the stars in the sky.
-The stars on the left hand side of the screen are arranged symmetrically, revealing that the sky is artificial and the image has been mirrored.
+When Rose is floating on the wooden plank singing to herself, there is a shot of the stars in the sky.
+The stars on the left hand side of the screen are arranged symmetrically, revealing the sky is artificial and the image has been mirrored.